 Steven Dundas is an environmental and resource economist with a research and teaching focus on non-market valuation and coastal and marine ecosystem services.
 He joined the Applied Economics and Coastal Oregon Marine Experiment Station faculty at Oregon State University in 2015 and received his Ph.D. from North Carolina State University in Economics.
 Steve’s research work is motivated by aims to provide policy-relevant analysis to help understand the value of ecosystem services, the effects of climate change on economic outcomes, and the efficacy of environmental regulations.
-His research is published in peer-reviewed outlets such as the Journal of the Association of Environmental and Resource Economists, Journal of Environmental Economics and Management, Marine Resource Economics, and Conservation Letters and has been funded by multiple NOAA programs and Oregon Sea Grant.
+His research is published in peer-reviewed outlets such as the Journal of the Association of Environmental and Resource Economists, Journal of Environmental Economics and Management, and Conservation Letters and has been funded by NOAA, the National Science Foundation, the US Forest Service and Oregon Sea Grant.
+He also serves as an Associate Editor at Marine Resource Economics and on the Science Panel for the Puget Sound Partnership.

 For more information, please visit Steve’s website.